-Whole-grain crackers, such as whole wheat crackers and brown rice cakes, are always a healthier alternative.
+Whole-grain crackers, such as whole wheat crackers and brown rice cakes, are always a healthier alternative to chips.
 You can easily make sandwich crackers at home.
 Spread some nut butter (peanut or almond) on a whole-grain and seeds cracker.
 This snack is super-easy to make and contains a healthy balance of protein, carbs, and fat.
 Avoid crackers made of refined flour and hydrogenated oils.

 5. Ham, olive, and goat cheese mini frittatas

 Easy to make, these mini frittatas are tasty light snacks after lunch.
 Mix spinach, ham, goat cheese, cherry tomatoes, and eggs and bake it.
 This snack is rich in protein and calcium.
 All you need is a muffin pan and some baking skills for this snack and you can enjoy it with a crunchy slice of multigrain toast.